 Historic photos of the Lyon opera house on Carthalia.

-For another building designed by Jean Nouvel, please have a look at my post on the new concert house Koncerthuset in Copenhagen, Denmark, and the one on the new Philharmonie de Paris.
+For two more buildings designed by Jean Nouvel, please have a look at my post on the new concert house Koncerthuset in Copenhagen, Denmark, and the one on the new Philharmonie de Paris.

 It looks really grand!